Daily Breeze, Nov. 6, 2001

 These sound like questions for Hard Corey, my alter-ego.

-To begin my career in gangsta rap, I consult with Doc Holiday, a rising rapper whose presence suggests a young Ice-T and who spells his name with one less "l" than the outlaw cowboy.
+To begin my career in gangsta rap, I consult with Doc Holiday, a rising rapper whose presence suggests a young Ice-T and who spells his name with one less "l" than the outlaw gunslinger.
 Holiday is currently recording an album called "Guerilla Pimpin'" for Hawthorne-based indie label Dungen Recordz.
 (Yes, Guerilla has only one "r," Dungen has no "o" and the "z" at the end is correct.
 There is a high correlation between the publication of articles about rap music and the resignation of copy editors.)

 "I could see you as a white pimp," says Holiday, 28, who was born Willie Johnson III in Pomona and now lives in Inglewood.
 "There ain't that many white pimps.
-There's probably really none."
+There's probably none."

 Finding an original niche is one of gangsta rap's core principles -- nearly as important as titling your album's opening track "Intro" and filling it with the sounds of gunshots and screaming.
 But I suspect that the pimp image isn't for me.
 Bright colors and feathers looked masculine on Rooster from "Baretta."
 But on someone like me?
 Not so much.